Rickwood Field: Construction and opening

 Woodward invited Alabama Governor Braxton Bragg Comer, Birmingham Mayor Culpepper Exum, civic leader, George B. Ward and Victor H. Hanson, publisher of The Birmingham News, for opening day on August 18, 1910.
 The day was celebrated by businesses closing all over town to allow fans to fill the park for the first pitch at 3:30 P.M.
-Over 10,000 people attended that first game in which the Barons defeated the visiting Montgomery Climbers 3–2.
-Throughout the first half of the 20th century Rickwood Field hosted sellout crowds for both the Barons and the Black Barons, who played on alternate weekends.
+Over 10,000 people attended that first game in which the Barons defeated the visiting Montgomery Climbers, 3–2.

+The new ballpark attracted the Philadelphia Phillies to Birmingham for spring training in 1911.
+The Philadelphia Inquirer reported, "The players were agreeably surprised to find Rickwood field, for such it is named, one of the most complete and commodious minor league parks in the country.
+It lacks nothing either for the convenience of the player or the comfort of the spectator."
+After a week of intrasquad games, the Phillies opened against the Barons on Saturday, March 11, 1911.

-In 1912 a spring tornado tore through the field, pulling up the outfield fence.
-Two years later Woodward felt the need to have electric fans installed in the grandstands for the comfort of the crowd.
+In 1912, a spring tornado tore through the field, pulling up the outfield fence.
+Two years later, Woodward felt the need to have electric fans installed in the grandstands for the comfort of the crowd.
 The Pittsburgh Pirates also made Rickwood Field their spring training home in 1919.